Fourier integral operators on Orlicz modulation spaces: Introduction

-is continuous.
 We notice that we may choose $\omega$ such that $M^{\infty ,1}_{(\omega )}$ contain $S^r_{0,0}$.
 In particular, as announced above, we put less restrictions on the amplitudes compared to the assumptions above adapted to hyperbolic problems.

 We remark that our results extend and generalize related results in \cite{ToCoGa} in especially two different ways.

 Firstly, we may choose the involved Young functions such that $M^\Phi _{(\omega _j)}$ in \eqref{Eq:IntroCont1} is equal to the classical modulation space $M^p _{(\omega _j)}$, for any $p\in [1,\infty]$, $j=1,2$.